bufferx/zyutil/README.md

-zypyutil
+zyutil
 ==========

-zypyutil is stand for zy's pyutil, it is a set of tools collection for python programming, such as CommUtil, HttpUtil, Log, DB and so on.
+zyutil is stand for zy's pyutil, it is a set of tools collection for python programming, such as CommUtil, HttpUtil, Log, DB and so on.

 Usage